An outline of the process

 Proceedings in committee of the whole

 When a bill is taken as a whole, the chair puts the question on each amendment, or group of amendments, or on each amendment to an amendment.
-When all amendments have been dealt with, the final question is “That the bill, as amended, be agreed to” or, if no amendments have been moved or successful, “That the bill stand as printed”.
+When all amendments have been dealt with, the final question is "That the bill, as amended, be agreed to" or, if no amendments have been agreed to, "That the bill stand as printed".
 Only one amendment may be before the chair at a time, but, in practice, amendments are frequently moved together in groups by leave (unanimous consent of senators present).

 Requests